-To earn a Brand Management concentration in the MS in Management (MS x), you will earn twelve credits from the curriculum listed below.
+To earn a Brand Management concentration in the MS in Management (MS x) in Boston, you will earn twelve credits from the curriculum listed below.

 Required Brand Management MBA course